omicscode/omicscode/README.md

 2. Programming languages and tooling associated with the same,
 3. Genomics 🧬 algorithms, Machine and deep learning.

-🧬 Research and Topics and areas, I dont work, read and explore: DevOPS, IOT and System Design and Management, GeoInformatics or Machine Learning.

-🧬 See the commit tag as final or build release for the release.
+🧬 RUST release: See the commit tag as final or build release for the release.